OSU-Haolin/Transportation-ResNet-10-Classes-Recognization-Pytorch/README.md

 - From MIO-TCD dataset (http://podoce.dinf.usherbrooke.ca/challenge/dataset/)
 //// Z. Luo, F.B.Charron, C.Lemaire, J.Konrad, S.Li, A.Mishra, A. Achkar, J. Eichel, P-M Jodoin MIO-TCD: A new benchmark dataset for vehicle classification and localization in press at IEEE Transactions on Image Processing, 2018 ////

+`Train data`（70% of the whole data set, about 320000 images) `Validation data` (15% of the whole data set, about 70000 images) `Test data` （15% of the whole data set, about 70000 images)

 ### Object Classes